ProjectEvergreen/greenwood/www/pages/getting-started/creating-content.md

 Neat!
 But naturally you're here to learn how to make your own site, and this is our goal!
 The first step towards making your site is to create a home page.
 For this site, the home page will be a "full width" page.

-1) For the template, create a _page-template.js_ in _src/templates/_ and include this code in it.
+1) For the template, create a _page-template.js_ in a directory located at _src/templates/_ (make the _templates/_ directory if it doesn't exist) and include this code in it:
 ```render javascript
 import { html, LitElement } from 'lit-element';
 MDIMPORT;